-Dispensation of Justice The core mandate of the Court is to ensure adherence to the rule of law within COMESA region.
+Activities 2021 Result /Outcome Dispensation of Justice The core mandate of the Court is to ensure adherence to the rule of law within COMESA region.
 The Court continued to conduct hearings using a hybrid system of both physical as well as virtual hearings.
-Court finalized six matters between January and mber 2021 as follows: Application No.1 of 2020 arising from Ref.
-No. 1 of 2019; Application No.1 of 2021 arising from Appeal No.1 of 2021; Application Appeal No.2 of 2019 arising from Taxation Appeal No.1 of 2019 (Appeal against Re-Taxation); Arbitral Cause No.1 of 2020; Arbitral Cause No.1 of 2020; Appeal No.1 of 2016; and Application No. 1 of 2017; arising from Appeal No. 1 of 2016; and The COMESA Court Digital Evidence Management System (CCDEMS), as well as Zoom and Microsoft Teams facilitated the holding of hybrid court sessions.
+The Court finalized six matters between January and December 2021 as follows: Application No.1 of 2020 arising from Ref.
+No. 1 of 2019; Application No.1 of 2021 arising from Appeal No.1 of 2021; Taxation Appeal No.2 of 2019 arising from Taxation Appeal No.1 of 2020; Taxation Appleal No.2 of 2019 arising from Taxation Appeal No.1 of 2020; Arbitral Cause No 1 of 2020; Revision Application No. 1 of 2017; arising from Appeal No. 1 of 2016; and Appeal No. 1 of 2021.
+The COMESA Court Digital Evidence Management System (CCDEMS), as well as Zoom and Microsoft Teams facilitated the holding of hybrid court sessions.
 Visibility of the Court The Court had planned to carry out several publicity seminars and other outreach programmes in 2021.
 Due to the COVID-19 Pandemic, it was not possible to hold any publicity seminars in 2021.
-Operations of the Court continued to be adversely affected by the situation at Seat of the Court.
+Operations of the Court The operations of the Court continued to be adversely affected by the situation at Seat of the Court.
 The operations of the Court suffered due to the situation at the Seat and the effects of the COVID-19 Pandemic.
 The Court will continue exploring ways to enhance its operations including engaging the Policy Organs.
-Enhance Skills and Competencies Capacity Building/ Conferences The Court took part in various activities aimed at building the capacity of Judges and Members of Staff, promoting judicial best practices, and improving service delivery.
+Enhance Skills and Competencies Capacity Building/Conferences The Court took part in various activities aimed at building the capacity of Judges and Members of Staff, promoting judicial best practices, and improving service delivery.
 The Court participated on the following activities: The Management of the Court Registry attended the training on Corporate Governance and the Law in Mombasa, Kenya One Judge and a Member of Staff participated virtually on the First Judicial Retreat of Judges of the African Court on Human and Peoples Rights All Judges and key Registry Staff participated virtually in the Tralac Annual Conference, and Five Judges and one Member of Staff virtually attended the Commonwealth Magistrates and Judges' Association Conference.
 The Court continued to focus on training and conferences aimed at improving service delivery by both Judges and Registry staff.